 Les Bleus were meant to be the chorus, the supporting cast.
 Instead, they stole the limelight from the intended stars of the World Cup final.
 The hosts were the team of the tournament but France were better at Eden Park on Sunday.

 As I fly out of Auckland, more than four million New Zealanders are rightly hailing their new heroes – the country's first rugby world champions for nearly a quarter of a century.
 Monday's victory parade brought hundreds of thousands flooding on to the streets.
-Read the rest of this entry »
+FULL POST

 Like any other sport, rugby has plenty of clichés and one of them is to never write off the French.
 It won’t apply on Sunday at Eden Park Stadium, though, and I expect New Zealand to win the Rugby World Cup final by a record margin.